UWPCE-PythonCert/PythonCertDevel/source/exercises/dict_lab.rst

 Dictionaries 1
 --------------

-* Create a dictionary containing "name", "city", and "cake" for "Chris" from "Seattle" who likes "Chocolate". (so the keys should be: "name", etc, and values: "Chris", etc.)
+* Create a dictionary containing "name", "city", and "cake" for "Chris" from "Seattle" who likes "Chocolate" (so the keys should be: "name", etc, and values: "Chris", etc.)

 * Display the dictionary.